Crockpot Potato Soup

 Jump to Recipe

-It’s thick, rich and creamy.
 It’s loaded with tender potatoes, but there’s no babysitting a pot over the stove.
-(And if you’re not into the slow cooker or the stove, try my Instant Pot Potato Soup which this recipe is based off of)
+(And if you’re not into the slow cooker or the stove, try my Instant Pot Potato Soup, which this recipe is based on).

-Some carrots, celery and onion add tremendous flavor to this soup as it cooks, and veggies are a part of life anyway — we may as well enjoy them buried deep in a slow cooker of creamy potato bacon cheese soup.
+Carrots, celery, and onion (a classic mirepoix) add lots of flavor to this soup as it cooks.
+Veggies are a part of life anyway — we may as well enjoy them buried deep in a slow cooker of creamy potato bacon cheese soup!

 Want to save this recipe?